 5. Neutral evaluation of your disputed claim, if your claim is for damage caused by a sinkhole and is covered by your policy.

 6. Contact the Florida Department of Financial Services, Division of Consumer Services’ toll-free helpline for assistance with any insurance claim or questions pertaining to the handling of your claim.
 You can reach the Helpline by phone at (toll-free phone number) , or you can seek assistance online at the Florida Department of Financial Services, Division of Consumer Services’ website at (website address) .

 YOU ARE ADVISED TO:

 1. Contact your insurance company before entering into any contract for repairs to confirm any managed repair policy provisions or optional preferred vendors.

 2. Make and document emergency repairs that are necessary to prevent further damage.
 Keep the damaged property, if feasible, keep all receipts, and take photographs of damage before and after any repairs.

 3. Carefully read any contract that requires you to pay out-of-pocket expenses or a fee that is based on a percentage of the insurance proceeds that you will receive for repairing or replacing your property.

 4. Confirm that the contractor you choose is licensed to do business in Florida.
-You can verify a contractor’s license and check to see if there are any complaints against him or her calling the Florida Department of Business and Professional Regulation.
+You can verify a contractor’s license and check to see if there are any complaints against him or her by calling the Florida Department of Business and Professional Regulation.
 You should also ask the contractor for references from previous work.

 5. Require all contractors to provide proof of insurance before beginning repairs.